 Evaluates the effect of US federal taxes on businesses' investment incentives

-B-Tax is a model that can be used to evaluate the effect of US federal taxes on the investment incentives of corporate and non-corporate businesses.
-Specifically, B-Tax uses data on the business assets and financial policy, as well as microdata on individual tax filers, to compute marginal effective tax rates on new investments.
-In modeling the effects of changes to the individual income tax code, B-Tax works with Tax-Calculator, another open source model of US federal tax policy.
-B-Tax is written in Python, an interpreted language that can execute on Windows, Mac, or Linux.
+Cost-of-Capital-Calculator is a model that can be used to evaluate the effect of US federal taxes on the investment incentives of corporate and non-corporate businesses.
+Specifically, Cost-of-Capital-Calculator uses data on the business assets and financial policy, as well as microdata on individual tax filers, to compute marginal effective tax rates on new investments.
+In modeling the effects of changes to the individual income tax code, Cost-of-Capital-Calculator works with Tax-Calculator, another open source model of US federal tax policy.
+Cost-of-Capital-Calculator is written in Python, an interpreted language that can execute on Windows, Mac, or Linux.

 - Jason DeBacker

 Behavioral-Responses, which is part of the Policy Simulation Library (PSL) collection of USA tax models, estimates partial-equilibrium behavioral responses to changes in the US federal individual income and payroll tax system as simulated by Tax-Calculator.
 It provides two ways of doing this: (1) the

 response function, which contains higher-level logic that supports the TaxBrain "Partial Equilibrium Simulation" capability and requires specification of only the elasticities, and (2) the

 quantity_response function, which contains lower-level logic that requires specification of the quantity whose response is to be estimated, requires specification of the marginal tax rates and elasticities to be used in the response calculation, and allows the response estimation to be conducted by subgroup with different elasticities for each subgroup.

 Overlapping-Generations Model for Evaluating Fiscal Policy in the United States